 Population estimates are referred to as either preliminary, revised or final.
 Preliminary estimates are made available within six months after the reference quarter.
 Revised estimates are published each quarter when each of the different components of population change (birth, deaths and migration) are revised.
 Final estimates are published for the previous five-yearly intercensal period after each Census.
-See paragraphs 9 of the Explanatory Notes of Migration, Australia (cat. no. 3412.0) for further information on the current status of ERP and its components.
+See paragraph 9 of the Explanatory Notes of Migration, Australia (cat. no. 3412.0) for further information on the current status of ERP and its components.

 An improved method for calculating net overseas migration (NOM) was applied and has been used in compiling Australia's official population estimates from September quarter 2006 onwards.
 The key change is the introduction of a '12/16 month rule' for measuring a person's residency in Australia replacing the '12/12 month rule'.
 This change results in a break in time series therefore it is not advised that NOM data calculated using the new method is compared to data previous to this.

 The Migration, Australia (cat. no. 3412.0) publication contains detailed Explanatory Notes, Technical Notes and Glossary that provide information on the data.
 More in depth information is available from a number of sources, they include:

-Migration data is available free of change in a variety of formats on the ABS website.
+Migration data is available free of charge in a variety of formats on the ABS website.

 The most timely data for both NOM data and NIM data are available quarterly in Australian Demographic Statistics (cat. no. 3101.0).
 It is made available within six months after the end of each reference quarter.
 This includes the release of a PDF version of the publication; time series spreadsheets (Excel format) including both NOM & NIM data; and data cubes (Excel and ABS.Stat formats) with demographic statistics including NOM data, quarterly estimated resident population and interstate arrivals and departures data.